 Water hardness is defined as the sum of the divalent metallic ions in the water.
 The main contributors to the hardness of the water are calcium and magnesium.
 Additional contributors to the hardness of the water include iron (Fe2+), strontium (Sr2+), zinc (Zn2+), manganese (Mn2+) and other ions.
 However, their concentrations are usually significantly lower than the concentration of calcium and magnesium.

-In most cases, summing up the calcium and magnesium in the water gives a adequate hardness measure.
+In most cases, summing up the calcium and magnesium in the water gives an adequate hardness measure.

 What are the effects of water hardness?

-- Hard water might cause scale deposition in water distribution systems.
+- Hard water might cause scale deposition in water distribution and irrigation systems.

 - It reduces the efficiency of heat exchangers.